-I had never seen an orphan before in my life.
-Every single one of them was vying for our attention, sometimes pushing each other out of the way for a hug from us or to touch our hands.
+I had never met an orphan before.
+Every one was vying for our attention, pushing each other out of the way for a hug or to touch our hands.
 It was overwhelming.
 They were the sweetest, saddest children I had ever seen.
-There were so many, and every single one was precious and perfect, desperately in need of love, attention—someone to care.
+There were so many, and every single one was precious and perfect, desperately in need of someone who cared.

 A little girl named Sheebani came and put her head on my knee.
-When I picked her up, she literally pushed her body into mine, in an attempt to get the affection she lacked.
+When I picked her up, she pushed her body into mine.
 I sang her a lullaby and rocked her to sleep.
-I went upstairs to put her into her crib, and was shocked to see that there wasn’t one.
+I went upstairs to put her into her crib, but there wasn’t one.
 Instead, the room was filled with hard, wooden-slatted beds.
-No mattresses, just wooden beds that reminded me of a concentration camp.

 I gently laid Sheebani down, but when I heard her bones hit the boards, I broke.
-I couldn’t believe it that any child had to live like this.
-Here I was, traveling around the world without a care, and these children were going to bed hungry and lonely every night, on hard wooden beds.
-I was angry, hurt, and embarrassed.
+I couldn’t believe that any child had to live like this.
+Here I was, traveling around the world without a care, while these children went to bed hungry and lonely every night, on hard wooden beds.
+I was angry and embarrassed.

 How many more were there?
 Where were their parents?
-How could we possibly help?
+How could we possibly help these orphans?
 How could we not?

-The day was auspicious—it was Mother’s Day in the U.S. Right at that moment, I decided I had to do something to help parentless children.
+The day was auspicious—it was Mother’s Day.
+Right at that moment, I decided I had to do something to help these children.
 I simply could not go on with my life as if they didn’t exist.
-I prayed that others would help me.

 The idea for Miracle Foundation was born that day.